morris-frank/morris-frank.com/content/work/index.md

 ### Web-design

 While I am not a totally seasoned web-designer I have almost a decade of experience in it and also try to bring that to use in good projects that need help.
-These projects here where mostly bootstraped and are maintained by me:
+The pages for these projects here where mostly bootstraped and are maintained by me:

 <div class="flex">
     <div class="card">